junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas sighs.
 "It reminds me of Naomi," he admits under Dean's scanning eyes.
 "They have the same face."

 "Thought she's gone ages ago, in that explosion we pulled."
-Dean gritts his teeth.
+Dean grits his teeth.

 "Yes," Cas says.
 "Yes, she did."

 And Dean hears what he doesn't say -- It doesn't matter that she's gone.
 The fear is still there.
-Just a glimpse of her face, Cas would be immoblized by the fear from memory alone.
-He doesn't want to think what horrifying things she'd done to him.
+Just a glimpse of her face, Cas would be immobilized by the fear from memory alone.
+He doesn't want to think about what horrifying things she'd done to him.
 Killing her seemed to be too easy for her.

 Dean pulls Cas close, leaning in, letting him rest on his shoulder.
-He knows it calms Cas, it works as a charm.
+He knows it calms Cas; it works as a charm.
 And this time is no exception.

 Resting his chin on Dean's shoulder, Cas says quietly, "I can still see her.
 And all the other angels we lost that day.
 Inias, Hannah, Samandriel...
 We saved the world, but we couldn't save any of them.
 I mourn their loss every day."